-In 2001 the UN/ECE TFEIP developed the NFR (Nomenclature For Reporting) source sector classification system for the CLRTAP/EMEP 2001 Reporting Guidelines (described in eb.air.ge.1.2001.6.e.doc).
+In 2001 the UN/ECE TFEIP developed the NFR (Nomenclature For Reporting) source sector classification system for the Reporting Guidelines.
 In the development of NFR a correlation was established between the SNAP, NFR and CRF/IPCC reporting source categories.
-This correlation is included in the contents/index for the current version of the Guidebook (AIND).
-National reporters of emission inventories will be using this format for the first time to report emissions in the 2001 reporting round (due 31 January 2002).
+Following experiences from the 2001 reporting round the system has been revised in 2002 according to the final draft CLRTAP/EMEP 2002 Reporting Guidelines (described in eb.air.ge.1.2002.7.pdf).
+This correlation is included in the contents/index for the current version of the Guidebook (AIND) and codes are also included in the Guidebook's technical chapters.
+National reporters of emission inventories will be using this format for the first time to report emissions in the 2002 reporting round (due 31 January 2003).